FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

             - name: FDB_CLUSTER_FILE
               value: /mnt/config-volume/cluster-file
             volumeMounts:
-            - name: config-volume
+            - name: shared-volume
               mountPath: /mnt/config-volume
           volumes:
           - name: config-volume
             configMap:
               name: sample-cluster-config
+          - name: shared-volume
+            emptyDir:
+              medium: Memory
 ```

 Note that:

 * The name of the config map will depend on the name of your cluster.
 * For long-running applications you should ensure that your cluster file is writeable by your application.
+You can achieve this by using the init container and copying the cluster-file inside a shared `emptyDir`.

 ## Next